rekha-balan/azure-docs-test2-pr.nl-NL/articles/service-fabric/service-fabric-connect-and-communicate-with-services.md

 * **Connect**: Connect to the service over whatever protocol it uses on that endpoint.
 * **Retry**: A connection attempt may fail for any number of reasons, for example if the service has moved since the last time the endpoint address was resolved.
 In that case, the preceding resolve and connect steps need to be retried, and this cycle is repeated until the connection succeeds.

+## <a name="connecting-to-other-services"></a>Connecting to other services
+Services connecting to each other inside a cluster generally can directly access the endpoints of other services because the nodes in a cluster are on the same local network.
+To make is easier to connect between services, Service Fabric provides additional services that use the Naming Service.
+A DNS service and a reverse proxy service.

+### <a name="dns-service"></a>DNS service
+Since many services, especially containerized services, can have an existing URL name, being able to resolve these using the standard DNS protocol (rather than the Naming Service protocol) is very convenient, especially in application "lift and shift" scenarios.
+This is exactly what the DNS service does.
+It enables you to map DNS names to a service name and hence resolve endpoint IP addresses.

+As shown in the following diagram, the DNS service, running in the Service Fabric cluster, maps DNS names to service names which are then resolved by the Naming Service to return the endpoint addresses to connect to.
+The DNS name for the service is provided at the time of creation.

+![service endpoints][9]

+For more details on how to use the DNS service see [DNS service in Azure Service Fabric](service-fabric-dnsservice.md) article.

+### <a name="reverse-proxy-service"></a>Reverse proxy service
+The reverse proxy addresses services in the cluster that exposes HTTP endpoints including HTTPS.
+The reverse proxy greatly simplifies calling other services and their methods by having a specific URI format and handles the resolve, connect, retry steps required for one service to communicate with another using the Naming Service.
+In other words, it hides the Naming Service from you when calling other services by making this as simple as calling a URL.

+![service endpoints][10]

+For more details on how to use the reverse proxy service see [Reverse proxy in Azure Service Fabric](service-fabric-reverseproxy.md) article.

 ## <a name="connections-from-external-clients"></a>Connections from external clients
-Services connecting to each other inside a cluster generally can directly access the endpoints of other services because the nodes in a cluster are usually on the same local network.
+Services connecting to each other inside a cluster generally can directly access the endpoints of other services because the nodes in a cluster are on the same local network.
 In some environments, however, a cluster may be behind a load balancer that routes external ingress traffic through a limited set of ports.
 In these cases, services can still communicate with each other and resolve addresses using the Naming Service, but extra steps must be taken to allow external clients to connect to services.

 ## <a name="service-fabric-in-azure"></a>Service Fabric in Azure
 A Service Fabric cluster in Azure is placed behind an Azure Load Balancer.
 All external traffic to the cluster must pass through the load balancer.
 The load balancer will automatically forward traffic inbound on a given port to a random *node* that has the same port open.
 The Azure Load Balancer only knows about ports open on the *nodes*, it does not know about ports open by individual *services*.